 Take the apple again as an example, we all know there are many varieties like gala, granny smith, golden delicious, etc. All these apples taste different from each other, some are sourer and some are sweeter.
 The same goes for coffee.

 There are thousands of coffee bean varieties in Ethiopia alone and hundreds all around the rest of the coffee belt.
 The farmers are the ones who choose which varieties to plant in their soil and that’s a decision based on factors like bean size, tolerance in weather conditions, how susceptible they might be to disease, and yield/quality potential.

-Some varieties are Caturra, Catuaí, Bourbon, Typica, Gesha, Pacamara, etc. And as you probably guessed they all taste different to each other!
+Some varieties are Caturra, Catuaí, Bourbon, Typica, Gesha, Pacamara, etc. And as you probably guessed they all taste different from each other!
 For example, Geisha is famous for its floral notes, tea-like mouthfeel, and delicate acidity while the Bourbon variety is known for its sweet flavor notes.

-What ways can coffee beans be processed?
+In what ways can coffee beans be processed?

 So after the farmers choose which variety to plant, eventually the time comes to harvest the coffee beans.
 The next stage after that is the processing, basically, the farmer needs to decide which way to remove the coffee bean from the cherry.